Tutorial: Assess VMware VMs for migration to Azure VMs

 - Alternatively, select the storage type you want to use for VM when you migrate it.

-- In Savings options (compute), specify the savings option that you want the assessment to consider to help optimize your Azure compute cost.
+- In Savings options (compute), specify the savings option that you want the assessment to consider, helping to optimize your Azure compute cost.

 - Azure reservations (1 year or 3 year reserved) are a good option for the most consistently running resources.